Jing-yilin/dify/api/core/model_runtime/docs/en_US/schema.md

 - Provider rules are based on the [Provider](#Provider) entity.
 - Model rules are based on the [AIModelEntity](#AIModelEntity) entity.

-> All entities mentioned below are based on `Pydantic BaseModel` and can be found in the `entities` module.
+> All entities mentioned below are based on `pydantic.v1 BaseModel` and can be found in the `entities` module.

 ### Provider